-- To develop skills and knowledge in the recognition, diagnosis, and management of psychiatric disorders. - To develop an understanding of the relationship of the psychological state to disease in whatever specialty the student enters. - To develop insight towards their own feelings toward patients and manage their responses in the best interest of the patient. - To understand the community resources that are available to assist in the treatment of the patient's psychiatric illness.
+- To develop skills and knowledge in the recognition, diagnosis, and management of psychiatric disorders - To develop an understanding of the relationship of the psychological state to disease in whatever specialty the student enters. - To develop insight towards their own feelings toward patients and manage their responses in the best interest of the patient. - To understand the community resources that are available to assist in the treatment of the patient's psychiatric illness.

 Saskatoon: Clerks may be assigned to work at Royal University Hospital, Irene and Leslie Dubé Centre, Regional Psychiatric Centre and consultant outpatient clinics.
 Child Psychiatry experience will be offered at the Royal University Hospital and/or consultant outpatient clinics.
-Clerks will be placed in a 3-week inpatient rotation, 2-week outpatient rotation and 1-week child rotation.
+The six-week rotation will be divided into five weeks of adult psychiatry and one week of subspecialty (child and adolescent psychiatry or geriatric psychiatry).
+An effort will be made to have clerks work in more than one setting.

-Regina: Clerks will be assigned to work at the Regina General Hospital with duties also at Regina Mental Health Clinic and other clinics.
-Child Psychiatry experience will be at Child and Youth Services, Regina General Hospital and at private clinics.
+Regina: Clerks will be assigned to work at the Regina General Hospital with duties also at Regina Mental Health Clinic and other outpatient clinics.
+Child Psychiatry experience will be at Child and Youth Services,